VIAVI provides the industry with DWDM testing solutions to build, deploy and manage passive DWDM network environments.

 At the start of the network lifecycle, there is manufacturing and new development of passive DWDM equipment where verifying full characterization of wavelength dependence performance is critical.
 As Cable and Telco service providers continue to evolve their networks, pushing fiber connections deeper, moving networking elements closer to subscribers and serving smaller subscriber groups (in order to increase service speeds and offerings) DWDM is becoming an essential enabler for those HFC Distributed Access Architecture (DAA) and xDSL/Gfast networks.

-By staying ahead of the DWDM technology curve, VIAVI has armed the industry with the test solutions needed to navigate the activation, maintenance and troubleshooting challenges of a passive DWDM network.
+By staying ahead of the technology curve, VIAVI has armed the industry with the test solutions needed to navigate the activation, maintenance and troubleshooting challenges of a passive DWDM network.

 What is WDM?

 Wavelength Division Multiplexing is a technique that allows for the transport of multiple frequencies (or wavelengths) to be transmitted over the same optical networking fiber simultaneously.
-This is accomplished by the use of equipment like optical transmitters or transceivers with outputs tuned to individual and specific wavelengths so that there are distinct and non-overlapping transmission channels.
+This is accomplished through the use of equipment like optical transmitters or transceivers with outputs tuned to individual and specific wavelengths so that there are distinct and non-overlapping transmission channels.

 A Dense Wavelength Division Multiplexing (DWDM) solution takes WDM to the next level by decreasing channel spacing to 0.8nm or less and shrinking the operational wavelength range.
 This can produce 80 or more channels or lanes of traffic, opening the door to more high speed, high bandwidth applications.

 Amazingly, all DWDM wavelengths reside within the narrow 1525nm to 1565nm region known as the C-Band.
-This area is utilized due to the relatively low (0.25dB/km) signal loss (fiber attenuation) compared to lower wavelengths found in the O or E-bands for example.
-As a result of the narrow channel spacing higher-precision lasers and filtering processes are required to maintain channel integrity and minimize interference.
+This area is utilized due to the relatively low (0.25dB/km) signal loss (fiber attenuation) compared to lower wavelengths found in the O or E-bands, for example.
+As a result of the narrow channel spacing, higher-precision lasers and filtering processes are required to maintain channel integrity and minimize interference.

 An Optical Add Drop Multiplexer (OADM) is an optional component of DWDM architecture that can be added to either passive or active networks to facilitate the addition or subtraction of a specified wavelength from a mid-stream location on the main/core/common DWDM fiber.
 Bidirectional architecture includes transmitters and receivers at both ends of the circuit as well as combination MUX/De-MUX devices.

 For long-haul networks, DWDM architecture gains complexity with the addition of active system components needed to compensate for optical losses that will make signal reception and data recovery impossible.
-An Erbium Doped Fiber Amplifier (EDFA) can be used as a booster or launch amplifier to boost the optical power levels just as they leave the MUX while a pre-amplifier performs the same function prior to entering the DeMUX.
+An Erbium Doped Fiber Amplifier (EDFA) can be used as a booster or launch amplifier to boost the optical power levels just as they leave the MUX, while a pre-amplifier performs the same function prior to entering the DeMUX.
 Additional inline amplifiers might also be included.
 Passive networks, without EDFA, minimize this complexity.

 How To Increase Bandwidth in The Network?